etan675/manga-folder-helper/README.md

 I have documented the FULL steps on downloading, converting, and transferring manga to kindle at the bottom of this tutorial, feel free to have a quick read of those steps first for some context.

-This section is about using the console tool specifically.

 ### Description (12/12/2024):

-Basically, manga sources downloaded from mangakatana.com will be organised in nested folders.
-But KCC doesn't support nested folders in its input, and we definitely don't want to be manually picking out the files for each chapter and converting one at a time.
+Basically, manga sources downloaded from mangakatana.com will be organised in nested folders, but KCC doesn't support nested folders as input, and we definitely don't want to be manually picking out the files for each chapter and converting one at a time.

 So we want to end up with just a single 'flattened' folder, with all of the manga's source files in its original sequence, we will then use this as the input for KCC.